MASTER SERVICES AGREEMENT

 2. SERVICES

-1. Use of the Loopio Solution.
-Subject to the terms and conditions of this Agreement and payment of all applicable Fees, Loopio grants to Customer the right to use the Loopio Solution for the Subscription Term.
-Loopio further agrees to extend the benefit of this Agreement to Customer’s Affiliates provided that Customer shall assume all rights and obligations of its Affiliates’ use of the Loopio Solution.
+1. Use of the Services.
+Subject to this Agreement and Customer’s payment of all applicable Fees, Loopio grants to Customer the right to access the Services for the Subscription Term.
+Loopio further agrees to extend the benefit of this Agreement to Customer’s Affiliates provided that Customer shall assume all performance obligations of its Affiliates’ use of the Services.

 2. Professional Services.
-Subject to the terms and conditions of this Agreement and payment of all applicable Fees, Loopio will provide to Customer the Professional Services as set out in the applicable Order Form, and/or a statement of work.
+Subject to this Agreement and Customer’s payment of all applicable Fees, Loopio will provide to Customer the Professional Services as set out in the applicable Order Form, and/or a statement of work.
 Loopio may make use of subcontractors to perform the Professional Services provided Loopio shall remain solely responsible and liable for the acts and omissions of each subcontractor (including its employees) to the same extent as if such acts or omissions were by Loopio or its employees.

 3. User IDs.
-In order to access the Loopio Solution, Customer shall register and create an account for one (1) or more Users by providing their name, email address and login information.
-Customer is responsible for use of the Loopio Solution, in accordance with this Agreement, by all Users.
+In order to access the Services, Customer shall register and create an account for one (1) or more Users by providing their name, email address and login information.
+Customer is responsible for use of the Services, in accordance with this Agreement, by all Users.
 Customer will not permit Users to share their login information with any other Person and Customer will not create generic User identification for use by multiple Users.
-Customer shall use the Loopio Solution within the user limits set out in an applicable Order Form.
+Customer shall access the Services within the user limits set out in an applicable Order Form.
 Loopio reserves the right to audit the Customer’s User count and additional fees may apply if Customer exceeds any usage limits without Loopio’s prior consent, at Loopio’s then current rates.

 4. User Restrictions.
-Customer will access the Loopio Solution only as permitted in the Agreement and Customer shall not, and shall not allow third parties to:
+Customer will access the Services only in accordance with this Agreement and shall not:

-1. license, sublicense, sell, resell, lease, transfer, assign, distribute, time share or otherwise make available the Loopio Solution to any third party except Users;
+1. license, sublicense, sell, resell, lease, transfer, assign, distribute, time-share or otherwise make available or give access to the Services to any third party except Users;

-2. modify, translate, reverse engineer, decompile, disassemble or create derivative works based on the Loopio Solution or Loopio Content, except as expressly permitted in writing by Loopio or pursuant to Applicable Law;
+2. modify, translate, reverse engineer, decompile, disassemble or create derivative works based on the Services or Loopio Content, except as expressly permitted in writing by Loopio or pursuant to Applicable Law;

-4. access (or attempt to access) any of the Loopio Solution by any means other than through the User login information provided by Loopio;
+3. access (or attempt to access) any of the Services by any means other than through the User login information provided by Loopio;

-5. cause interference with the Loopio Solution’s network operations, attempt to bypass Loopio’s network or security controls, or otherwise re-arrange, disconnect, disable, remove, repair or otherwise interfere with any parts of the Loopio Solution or the receipt of services by our other customers;
+4. cause interference with the Services’ network operations, attempt to bypass Loopio’s network or security controls, or otherwise re-arrange, disconnect, disable, remove, repair or otherwise interfere with any parts of the Services or the receipt of services by our other customers;use any type of spider, virus, worm, trojan-horse, time bomb or any other codes or instructions that are designed to distort, delete, damage or disassemble the technology underlying the Services;

-7. access, or permit the access of, the Loopio Solution in a manner contrary to this Agreement, Applicable Law or that infringes, violates or misappropriates the rights of any third parties, including the privacy rights or intellectual property rights of such third parties;
+5. access, or permit the access to the Services in a manner contrary to this Agreement, Applicable Law or that infringes, violates or misappropriates the rights of any third parties, including the privacy rights or intellectual property rights of such third parties;

-9. use the Loopio Solution in order to build a competitive solution or service; or
+7. access the Services in order to build a competitive solution or service; or

-10. remove any proprietary notices, labels, or marks from the Loopio Solution.
+8. remove any proprietary notices, labels, or marks from the Services.

 5. Notification.
 Customer will immediately notify Loopio if Customer becomes aware of a breach of the User Restrictions set out above.

-6. Third-Party Services.
-Customer may choose, at its own discretion, to integrate, connect, or interoperate the Loopio Solution with Non-Loopio Services.
+7. Third-Party Services.
+Customer may choose, at its own discretion, to integrate, connect, or interoperate the Services with Non-Loopio Services.
 By doing so, Customer grants Loopio permission to inter-operate and share Customer Content with the Non-Loopio Services, as solely directed by Customer.
-Customer warrants that in doing so (i) Customer shall assume all responsibility and liability for the Non-Loopio Services and any use, transfer, disclosure, modification, or deletion of Customer Content by the Non-Loopio Services and (ii) Loopio shall have no liability, and Customer will not be relieved of any obligations under the Agreement or entitled to a refund, due to non-performance of the Loopio Solution due to the Non-Loopio Services.
+Customer acknowledges that in doing so (i) Customer shall assume all responsibility and liability for the Non-Loopio Services and any use, transfer, disclosure, modification, or deletion of Customer Content by the Non-Loopio Services and (ii) Loopio shall have no liability, and Customer will not be relieved of any obligations under the Agreement or entitled to a refund, due to non-performance of the Services due to the Non-Loopio Services.

-7. Beta Services.
-Customer may choose, at its own discretion, to participate in Beta Services.
-The Beta Services are provided “as is” and “as available” without warranty of any kind and Loopio is not obligated to provide maintenance, technical, or other support for the Beta Services.
-Loopio may suspend, limit or terminate the Beta Services for any reason at any time without notice to Customer.
+8. Beta Services.
+Customer may choose, at its own discretion, to participate in Beta Services or other early-stage Loopio services which are optional for Customer to use.
+The Beta Services are not generally available and may contain bugs, errors, or defects, and are provided “as is” and “as available” without warranty of any kind.
+Customer or Loopio may terminate Customer’s access to Beta Services at any time.
 Loopio will not be liable to Customer for damages of any kind, except in respect of losses that cannot be legally limited or excluded under Applicable Law, related to Customer’s use of the Beta Services.
 If applicable, Loopio will inform Customer of additional terms and conditions that apply to Customer’s use of the Beta Services.
-Customer may, at its own discretion or as part of its participation in Beta Services, provide Loopio with feedback regarding the Services.
-Loopio acknowledges any feedback provided by the Customer regarding the Loopio Solution is provided as-is and without warranty.
+Beta Services are for evaluation purposes only and are not considered “Services” as defined in this Agreement.
+Customer may, at its own discretion or as part of its participation in Beta Services, provide Loopio with feedback regarding the Services or Beta Services.
+Loopio acknowledges any feedback provided by the Customer regarding the Services or Beta Services is provided as-is and without warranty.
 Loopio may use or incorporate such feedback in the development of its offerings, without payment or attribution to Customer.

 3. OWNERSHIP AND CONTENT

 1. Customer Content.
 As between Customer and Loopio, Customer owns any and all intellectual property rights in and to the Customer Content.
-Customer hereby grants Loopio a worldwide, royalty-free, fully paid-up, non-exclusive license, during the Subscription Term to host, collect, use and store the Customer Content to provide, improve and develop the Loopio Solution.
+Customer hereby grants Loopio a worldwide, royalty-free, fully paid-up, non-exclusive license, during the Subscription Term to host, collect, use and store the Customer Content to provide the Services.
 Except for the rights and licenses granted in the Agreement, Loopio acknowledges and agrees that Customer owns any and all intellectual property rights in and to the Customer Content.
 All rights not expressly granted by Customer under the Agreement are reserved.

 2. Loopio Content.
-As between Customer and Loopio, Loopio owns any and all applicable intellectual property rights in and to the Loopio Solution (including all current and future features and improvements) and Loopio Content.
-Except for the rights and licenses granted in the Agreement, Customer acknowledges and agrees that Loopio owns any and all intellectual property rights in and to the Loopio Solution and Loopio Content.
+As between Customer and Loopio, Loopio owns any and all applicable intellectual property rights in and to the Services (including all current and future features and improvements) and Loopio Content.
+Except for the rights and licenses granted in the Agreement, Customer acknowledges and agrees that Loopio owns any and all intellectual property rights in and to the Services and Loopio Content.
 All rights not expressly granted by Loopio under the Agreement are reserved.
-Loopio may use Loopio Content for its own internal purposes, such as to develop, test, improve, increase service and product value, train machine learning or other artificial intelligence algorithms, to optimize the Loopio Solution.

 4. PRIVACY

 1. Privacy Statement.
-In order to make the Services available to the Customer, Loopio may require User’s Personal Data, which will be limited to User’s business contact information.
-Such information will be treated in accordance with Loopio’s Privacy Policy (as may be updated from time to time) or an applicable DPA.
+In order to make the certain offerings available to the Customer, Loopio may require User’s Personal Data, which shall be limited to User’s business contact information.
+Such information will be treated in accordance with Loopio’s Privacy Policy, available at: https://loopio.com/privacy/ (as may be updated from time to time) or an applicable DPA.

 2. Personal Data.
-The primary purpose of the Loopio Solution is not to host, process or store Personal Data of third parties uploaded by Customer, and Loopio does not actively access, monitor, process or amend such Personal Data except to the extent requested by Customer in connection with the Support Services or as an incidental part of the automated processing performed by the Loopio Solution.
-To the extent that Customer uploads Personal Data into the Loopio Solution, Customer is responsible for ensuring that the use of such Personal Data is in compliance with all Applicable Laws, and that the Customer has provided all necessary notice, obtained all necessary consents, and otherwise has all authority to provide such Personal Data to Loopio for the purposes of this Agreement.
+The primary purpose of the Services is not to host, process or store Personal Data of third parties uploaded by Customer, and Loopio does not actively access, monitor, process or amend such Personal Data except to the extent requested by Customer in connection with the Support Services or as an incidental part of the automated processing performed by the Services.
+To the extent that Customer uploads Personal Data into the Services, Customer is responsible for ensuring that the use of such Personal Data is in compliance with all Applicable Laws, and that the Customer has provided all necessary notice, obtained all necessary consents, and otherwise has all authority to provide such Personal Data to Loopio for the purposes of this Agreement.

 5. SUPPORT SERVICES, AVAILABILITY AND MAINTENANCE

 1. Support Services.
-Loopio will provide Support Services for the Loopio Solution in accordance with the Support Services Addendum.
+Loopio will provide Support Services for the Services in accordance with the Support Services Addendum, available at https://loopio.com/legal/support-services/.

 2. Service Level Agreement.
-Loopio will provide, operate, and maintain the Loopio Solution in accordance with the Service Level Agreement.
+Loopio will provide, operate, and maintain the Services in accordance with the Service Level Agreement, available at: https://loopio.com/legal/SLA/.

 3. Maintenance and Upgrades.
-Customer acknowledges that the Loopio Solution is made available to Customer as a software-as-a-service.
-Accordingly, due to the nature of software-as-a-service, Customer is not subscribing to a fixed set of specifications and functionality or the expectation of any future functionality.
-Loopio may perform maintenance or provide upgrades to the Loopio Solution from time to time to provide enhanced features and improvements, bug fixes, error corrections, and to expand or limit functionality in a way that does not materially alter the Loopio Solution.
-Loopio will use commercially reasonable efforts to provide Customer with 48 hours’ advance notice prior to Loopio’s performance of any scheduled maintenance or upgrades, which may result in the temporary unavailability of the Loopio Solution.
-Loopio will use commercially reasonable efforts to schedule such maintenance during a time period that is least disruptive to all of its customers.
-The extent of the new features or functionality that may be made available to Customer will depend on Customer’s then current subscription plan.
+Customer acknowledges that the Services is made available to Customer as a software-as-a-service and as-is and as-available.
+Loopio may perform maintenance or provide upgrades to the Services from time to time to provide enhanced features and improvements, bug fixes, error corrections, and to expand or limit functionality in a way that does not materially alter the Services.
+Loopio will provide Customer with 48 hours’ advance notice prior to Loopio’s performance of any scheduled maintenance or upgrades, which may result in the temporary unavailability of the Services.
+Loopio will schedule such maintenance during a time period that is least disruptive to all of its customers.
+The availability of new features or functionalities for the Customer will depend on its then current subscription plan.

 6. CONFIDENTIALITY